Hawthorn berries are tiny fruits that grow on trees and shrubs belonging to the Crataegus genus.

 Antioxidants help neutralize unstable molecules called free radicals that can harm your body when they are present at high levels.
 These molecules can come from poor diet, as well as environmental toxins like air pollution and cigarette smoke (

 - premature skin aging

-Though initial research is promising, more studies are needed to assess the effects of hawthorn on lowering disease risk.
+Though initial research is promising, more studies are needed to assess hawthorn berries’ effects on disease risk.

 Summary Hawthorn berry contains plant polyphenols that have been linked to numerous health benefits due to their antioxidant properties.

-Hawthorn berry may have antibacterial and anti-inflammatory properties that could strengthen your immune system.
+Hawthorn berry may have anti-inflammatory properties that could improve your health.

 In a study in mice with liver disease, hawthorn berry extract significantly reduced levels of inflammatory compounds (

 What’s more, research in mice with asthma showed that supplementing with hawthorn berry extract decreased inflammation enough to significantly reduce asthma symptoms (

 Due to these promising results from animal and test-tube studies, scientists believe the supplement may offer anti-inflammatory benefits in humans.
 However, more research is needed.